openwrtuser/bash4hosts/README.md

 --------------------------------------------------------------------------------------
 Notes:

-Size of resulting hosts file is around 73 Mb.
+Size of resulting hosts file is currently around 73 Mb.

 IPv6 is not supported by this hosts file; IPv4 only.